-Slide the earmold into your ear with a gentle, twisting movement.
-Move the earmold up and down and press gently.
+2. Slide the earmould into your ear with 3.
+Place the hearing aid behind a gentle, twisting movement.
+Move the earmould up and down and press gently.
 Opening and closing your mouth may assist.

-Place the hearing aid behind vour ear and ensure it is secure.
+vour ear and ensure it is secure.
 When properly inserted, your hearing aids should fit snugly and comfortably.

-NOTE: When inserting an earmold, it may help to pull your ear up and outward with the opposite hand.
+NOTE: When inserting an earmould, it may help to pull your ear up and back with the opposite hand.